DFE-Digital/get-into-teaching-app/app/views/content/blog/the-fellowship-of-teachers.md

 Phil: Seeing the students arrive and knowing they can’t wait to get to my class.
 There’s no feeling like it.

 Mike: Lunch!!
-No, just kidding….
-Every day is different, so I never know what’s really going to happen, that’s what makes it great.
+No, just kidding … Every day is different, so I never know what’s really going to happen, that’s what makes it great.

 ## What have you learnt from your colleagues?